gesievi/RADii/docs/tutorial/Quick_Guide/Setup/5_install_Technical_Prereq.rst

 During our tests, on a range of devices, we have observed that:

 - simple and small models can be viewed and streamed in parallel on a medium strong laptop
-- for bigger models we advice for a strong graphic card and at least 16 GB of RAM for the viewer and potentially the use of a second device for publishing with Rhino Grashopper
+- for bigger models we advice for a strong graphic card and at least 16 GB of RAM for the viewer and potentially the use of a second device for publishing with Rhino Grasshopper

 Server Storage: